raarts/ansible-lookup-gitlab-ci-env/README.md

 *Note: GitLab is a really great product, and I wholeheartedly recommend it to companies (and if you do, go for the EE version).
 As an individual I can not afford it though, hence this workaround.*

+*Note 2: As Gitlab now allows to choose the environment for each variable, this repo isn't necessary anymore.
+I will keep it around for posterity.

 This plugin allows me to define per-environment variables in a Gitlab project CI/CD pipeline.
 If for example I have two environments `production` and `staging`, all of which need their own variable `PGDB_PASSWORD`, but a common `PGDB_USERNAME`, I define the following variables in GitLab: